MS-CSE-GCR/azure_storage_c_sdk_lite/README.md

 You will have two ways to do the credentials.
 One of it is "[shared credentials](https://docs.microsoft.com/en-us/rest/api/storageservices/Authentication-for-the-Azure-Storage-Services)" which will need the "account name" and the "account key", the other way is "[shared access signature](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1)" which will need a sas token to do the credential.
 You need to input the information in the sample.cpp before run it.

 ```
-    Copy the libazure-storage.so to the /usr/lib
+    //Copy the libazure-storage.so to the /usr/lib
+    sudo cp libazure-storage.so /usr/lib

-    Check the file size:
+    //Check the file size:
     du -sh libazure-storage.so

-    run the sample code:
+    //run the sample code:
-    cd sample
+    cd ../sample
     make
     ./run
 ```